waacton/Unicolour/docs/README_us.md

 var defaultConfig = new Configuration(RgbConfiguration.StandardRgb, XyzConfiguration.D65);
 var color = new Unicolour(defaultConfig, ColourSpace.Rgb255, 192, 255, 238);
 ```

+### Zero dependencies, quality controlled
+Each line of artisan code is exquisitely handcrafted in small-batch programming sessions.
+There is no reliance on deprecated, obsolete, or unmaintained packages.
+Every line of code is tested, and any defect is Unicolour's responsibility.

 ## 💡 Configuration
 The `Configuration` parameter can be used to define the context of the color.